tjromack/tjromack/README.md

 Welcome.
-My projects aim to reflect my exploration in the realm of programming, data, and everything in between.
-Please take a look around.
+My github will contain various projects relating to the world of programming, data, AI, and much more.
 You may contact me directly at tjromack@gmail.com for any reason.

 <!---